JonasToth/gitforge.nvim/development_resources/README.md

 structure to handle each aspect with a different "backend".
 The user interface _per aspect_ should be the same across different git forges.
 The module/feature set per git forge/backend may differ.

+### Issues

-- telescope integration for listing, previewing and selecting issues
+- [x] telescope integration for listing, previewing and selecting issues
-- "normal" issue interaction directly from `nvim`
+- [x] "normal" issue interaction directly from `nvim`
     - editing title, description, labels, assignee
     - adding comments
     - closing/reopening issues (or state transitions in general)
-- searching for issue
+- [ ] searching for issue by changing labels, assignees and so on interactively
-- a bit of convenience, e.g. providing a way to custom query only issues with specific labels (bugs)
+- [x] a bit of convenience, e.g. providing a way to custom query only issues with specific labels (bugs)
-- project, defined through path matching, specific options
+- [ ]project, defined through path matching, specific options
-- get both Github and GitLab working
+- [ ] get both Github and GitLab working

+### PRs

+- [ ] Listing PRs, similar to issue listing
+- [ ] Adjusting PRs
+    - editing title, description, labels, assignees, reviewers
+    - adding comments
+    - showing CI information (is this green?)
+    - completing the PR

 ## Far Goals